 Why is Laura’s story important?
 Why have I spent the last 2,000 words telling you Laura’s life story?
 Because I believe that it’s everybody’s right in this world to live as the person they believe they are.
 We’ve seen too many trans kids and adults — who don’t see themselves positively reflected in media, in culture, in their communities -- struggle and suffer and yes, die, because they can’t be the people they were meant to be.

 Laura’s story isn’t every trans person’s story –– it’s her story –– but it reflects a very real reality for thousands of people.
 This is a personal glimpse into not only the pain of gender dysphoria, but also the joy felt when you finally become the person you always knew you were.

 For Laura, the past couple of years of living in full acceptance of herself has been phenomenal.

 “I wish that I had someone tell me that it was okay to be this person when I was a kid, and I didn’t have that.
 I wish I had a relevant role model or archetype, and that’s why I established my blog.”

 The journey has been long and tiring, but it’s well worth it.
 “I thought I was unacceptable.
 I thought that my difference was shameful.
 I thought there was no space for me in this world.
 I thought that life was something to endure but not to enjoy.
 It’s not easy being trans, but that’s okay.
 It’s okay to be this way.
 It’s more than okay, it’s beautiful.”

-*If you’re wondering why I’m not referring to Diana by her previous male name in this part of the story, it’s because as Diana explains, “I have read so many stories of trans women where they talk about her with her male name pre-transition and male pronouns, and its so bad for trans people.
+*If you’re wondering why I’m not referring to Laura by her previous male name in this part of the story, it’s because as Laura explains, “I have read so many stories of trans women where they talk about her with her male name pre-transition and male pronouns, and its so bad for trans people.
 Once the public sees that name and that pronoun they believe that’s who the person really is.”
-In other words, Diana doesn’t want to dilute the power of her identity as Diana with her past identity.
+In other words, Laura doesn’t want to dilute the power of her identity as Laura with her past identity.